The mains steps towards a living Sélune river !

 2022 : Removal of the La Roche-qui-boit dam

-– May 2022: emptying of the Roche-qui-Boit dam
+– May 2022: emptying of the La Roche-qui-Boit reservoir

 – 20 June 2022: start of work to deconstruct the dam

-– July 2022: salmon monitoring upstream of the old dams
+– July 2022: Salmon monitoring upstream of the old dams

 Vezins dam under deconstruction / CR : DDTM50